 Peter wondered what Mrs. Woods would think of this demonstration?
 Would she think he'd strangled a patron until her lips turned cherry red?

-Still, Maggie had better things to do, and went back to breathing naturally and the book on movie stars.
+Still, Maggie had better things to do and went back to breathing naturally and the book on movie stars.
 Jean Harlow stared up at her, glad she'd returned.
 It can be lonely being a movie star.
-They resumed their thoughts together which carried them aimlessly to where time was never a concern as clocks simply did not exist in the celluloid heavens.
+They resumed their thoughts together, which carried them aimlessly to where time was never a concern, as clocks simply did not exist in the celluloid heavens.

 "The library is closing," Peter announced once again.